Ketevann/chloe-isabel/README.md

-# chloe-isabel
+# Chloe + Isabel

-# Project Title

-One Paragraph of project description goes here

 ### Installing

-to install all packages type the following command in your terminal
+to install all packages type the following command in your terminal:

 ```
 npm install
 ```
-to run an application type the following command in your terminal
+to run an application type the following command in your terminal:

 ```
 npm run dev